mohamadsoufi/imageboard/README.md

 ## About the project:

-* The project is an Image board where users can upload and comment on images.
+-   The project is an Image board where users can upload and comment on images.

-## Note:

-Prior to running the project, please ensure that you npm install all dependencies in order to successfully run the project on your computer.

 ## Available Scripts:
-___

 #### npm start